Chalarangelo/30-seconds-of-code/README.md

 Filters out the non-unique values in an array.

-Use `Array.filter()` for an array containing only the unique values.
+Use `Array.prototype.filter()` for an array containing only the unique values.

 ```js
 const filterNonUnique = arr => arr.filter(i => arr.indexOf(i) === arr.lastIndexOf(i));